Do Antidepressants Make You Emotionless?

 I faced constant nausea and headaches as well as issues with perception and balance.
 I couldn’t drive, eat or even watch television.
 I was forced to stay in bed and just rest.
 This was clearly not ideal, but after two weeks these symptoms started to disappear and after a month I returned to normal.

-Psychologically, I was doing better.
+Psychologically, I was doing better after taking antidepressants.
 Scores on a variety of psychometric testing indicated significant improvements and I was no longer suicidal.
 My doctor marked me down as a successful case and began to monitor me with declining frequency.

 The medication had the effect of moving me into what felt like a narrow range of existence.
 Life was just dull.
 Neither good nor bad, just ‘meh’.
 It was like the volume was turned down, colours were muted, the excitement gone.
 I lost interest in the activities that I once found enjoyable and began to lose contact with close friends.
 I just seemed to be floating moment to moment, going through the motions of each day until it came time to sleep.